pl77/share-anything/README.md

 * Split up the common functionality between `upload_single` and `upload_multiple` into helper functions.

 * Move all the imports to the top of the files.

+* Just pass path to host and let host figure out the filename if it needs to.

+* Simplify imgur album upload